 SCALE RANGE

 length scales for non-periodic dimensions boundary for non-periodic dimensions (au)

-?
-2D system
+if 2D . system

-• ZSCALE • ZMIN
+• ZSCALE • ZMIN • ZMAX

 • ZMAX

-?
-1D system
+system

 • YSCALE,ZSCALE • YMIN,ZMIN

 • YMAX,ZMAX

-7 0D system
+system

-• XSCALE,YSCALE,ZSCALE • XMIN,YMIN,ZMIN
+• XSCALE, YSCALE, ZSCALE • XMIN,YMIN,ZMIN

 • XMAX,YMAX,ZMAX

 The electrostatic potential is computed at a regular 3-dimensional grid of points.
-The grid is defined by the lattice vectors of the primitive unit cell and user defined extents in non-periodic directions.
+The grid is defined by the lattice vectors of the primitive unit cell and user defined extents in nonperiodic directions.
 NP is the number of points along the first lattice vector (or XMAX-XMIN for a molecule).
 Equally spacing is used along the other vectors.
 Non-periodic extents may be specified as an explicit range (RANGE) or by scaling the extent defined by the atomic coordinates (SCALE).